LPGhatguy/lemur/README.md

 ```

 ## Contributing
-Lemur is, by nature, always going to be an incomplete implementation of the Roblox API.

 If there are any APIs you'd like that are missing, feel free to open an [issue on GitHub](https://github.com/LPGhatguy/lemur/issues)!

 ## License